-We pay a lot to convenience in our culture.
+We pay a lot for convenience in our culture.
 Ready meals have a dedicated aisle in most supermarkets.
 Where a single portion of a pre-cooked, processed, and force a devoid meal, packaged in plastic is sold and bought by consumers for £2-4.
-If the consumer planned meals in advance and was able to buy whole foods in bulk, then there is the potential of saving money, and eat more healthily.
+If the consumer planned meals in advance and was able to buy whole foods in bulk, then there is the potential of saving money and eating more healthily.

 The human body doesn’t regard all calories as equal.
 But this is a great food myth that seems to have penetrated deep into society, still gaining traction.
 From April 2022, all cafes and restaurants will have to label their menus with calories.

 This misguided nutritional belief may be doing more harm than good.
-Is 200 calories of salmon, the same as 200 calories crisps?
-On the Intelligence Squared Podcast, with Tim Spector, and Dan Saladino, they discuss the origins of food myths our society believes in.
+Is 200 calories of salmon, the same as 200 calories of crisps?
+On the Intelligence Squared Podcast, Tim Spector, and Dan Saladino, discuss the origins of food myths our society believes in.

-Review and revise own consumption of healthy/unhealthy foods.
+Review and revise your own consumption of healthy/unhealthy foods.

 (3.3) Last year I read the book: Deep Nutrition: Why Your Genes Need Traditional Food, By Catherine Shanahan.
 Overnight this book changed my eating habits, although I have regressed back to a less healthy diet over the year.

 The damage caused to the body by vegetable oils was the most startling discovery in the book.
-I have dedicated a lot below to vegetable oils, because I believe it to be a very important issue.
-Recently, more and more people are eating dairy/meat replacement foods, and are unaware about the amount of vegetable oils in these products, or the potential dangers.
+I have dedicated a lot below to vegetable oils because I believe it to be a very important issue.
+Recently, more and more people are eating dairy/meat replacement foods, and are unaware of the concentration of vegetable oils in these products, or the potential dangers.